 Pilot research projects

-Our commitment to research sees us partner with the University of Aberdeen, Robert Gordon University and NHS Grampian to fund pioneering studies that improve our understanding and treatment of cancers and haematological illnesses.
+Our commitment to research sees us fund pioneering studies that improve our understanding and treatment of cancers and blood disorders.

 We provide this level of support to help grow the foundations of our knowledge of cancer and haematological diseases, to produce initial data to attract large-scale research funding and to attract and retain top clinicians and researchers to the North-east, and ultimately, to benefit those who receive treatment in the ANCHOR Unit, now and in the future.